Remote and virtual tower: Concept

-The full range of air traffic services defined in ICAO Documents 4444, 9426 and EUROCONTROL's Manual for AFIS will still be provided remotely by an ATCO or AFISO.
+The full range of air traffic services defined in International Civil Aviation Organization Documents 4444, 9426 and Eurocontrol's Manual for AFIS will still be provided remotely by an ATCO or AFISO.
 The airspace users should be provided with the appropriate level of services as if the ATS were provided locally at the airport.

 The SESAR Joint Undertaking projects are looking at RVT concepts, based on either one person controlling one airport, or one person controlling multiple airports.